I Took A Cruise And I Liked It: Katy Perry Named Godmother of Norwegian Prima

 Recently, the line teased new dining experiences that will be featured aboard Norwegian Prima, along with a new Haven luxury ship-within-a-ship area; a new theater concept; and the largest racetrack at sea.

-Norwegian Prima will be christened on August 27 in Reykjavik, Iceland.
-It will offer cruises from a number of European and UK ports beginning August 12, including Amsterdam, Copenhagen, Reykjavik and Southampton before crossing the Atlantic to offer sailings from New York, Port Canaveral (Orlando), Miami, and Galveston, Texas.
+Norwegian Prima will offer cruises from a number of European and U.K. ports beginning August 12, including Amsterdam, Copenhagen, Reykjavik and Southampton before crossing the Atlantic to offer sailings from New York, Port Canaveral (Orlando), Miami, and Galveston, Texas.

 A sister-ship, Norwegian Viva, is scheduled to debut in June 2023 and will be the second of six planned Prima-class vessels.